TailinZhou/FedIMA/README.md

 If our code has been helpful to you, we would appreciate a citation as follows:

 @article{zhou2023understanding,
-  title={Understanding Model Averaging in Federated Learning on Heterogeneous Data}, author={Zhou, Tailin and Lin, Zehong and Zhang, Jun and Tsang, Danny HK}, journal={arXiv preprint arXiv:2305.07845}, year={2023}
+  title={Understanding and Improving Model Averaging in Federated Learning on Heterogeneous Data}, author={Zhou, Tailin and Lin, Zehong and Zhang, Jun and Tsang, Danny HK}, journal={arXiv preprint arXiv:2305.07845}, year={2023}